 Bicycle accidents frequently cause serious injury or death.
 Data from the National Highway Traffic Safety Administration (NHTSA), in 2013 more than 48,000 bicyclists were injured and 743 people died in bicycle accidents involving another vehicle in the U.S. Of those injured, 13,000 were children, and 3,100 people were seriously injured.
 The number of bicycle accidents has increased over the last few years.
 In 2013, 494,000 emergency department visits were due to bicycle-related injuries, according to the Centers for Disease Control (CDC).
-The injuries sustained range from scrapes and bruises to hand or wrist injuries, to broken bones (particularly collar bones and ribs), to spinal cord injury, to traumatic brain injury.
+The injuries sustained range from scrapes and bruises to hand or wrist injuries, to broken bones (particularly collar bones and ribs), to spinal cord injury, to

 Who Pays the Bills for Bicycle Accident Injuries?